Sitecore/Media-Framework-Brightcove-Edition/README.md

 4) Modify App_Config/Includes/Unicorn/Unicorn.Brightcove.config to point to the Serialization directory in your source directory.
 Keep in mind you may need to change app pool identity or give permissions to the Serialization folder.

-5) Run the SQL script from https://dev.sitecore.net/Downloads/Sitecore_Media_Framework/2x/Sitecore_Media_Framework_22.aspx on the reporting DB
+5) Run the SQL script in the /Data/ folder inside the solution on the reporting DB

 6) Perform a smart publish of the entire site